bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-p2p-network-2.md

 Yeah, that's a hard and I guess good question.
 I think address relay is a really not well-defined problem, because we're still figuring out what its exact goals should be.
 It's not like transactions or blocks, where we have this fairly strict requirement that every node eventually learns about all of them.
-So clearly there's some desire for IP addresses to propagate well on the network, for some metric of well, but maybe that doesn't need to be - everyone needs to hear about everything all the time - because that's clearly an unscalable problem if the number of nodes goes up, and they all broadcast their existence on the network at a fixed frequency, eventually all the bandwidth will be eaten up by such messages.
+So clearly, there's some desire for IP addresses to propagate well on the network, for some metric of 'well,' but maybe that doesn't mean everyone needs to hear about everything all the time, because that's clearly an unscalable problem.
+If the number of nodes goes up and they all broadcast their existence on the network at a fixed frequency, eventually all the bandwidth will be eaten up by such messages.

 So that's a difficulty but at the same time, as I said, it's maybe not a strict requirement that everyone hears about everything.
-So ultimately the reason why IP addresses are rumored is to have a network that's connected, that's resistant to partitioning - that is partitioning being the unintentional splitting of the network - and I guess eclipse attacks being the term for when it's an attacker driven attempt to break someone's connectivity with the network.
+So ultimately, the reason why IP addresses are rumored to have a network that's connected, that's resistant to partitioning: that is, partitioning being the unintentional splitting of the network, and I guess eclipse attacks being the term for when it's an attacker driven attempt to break someone's connectivity with the network.
 Both of those, but just in general, it's both a hard problem and a not very well defined goal.

 Amiti Uttarwar: 00:03:14